 Here are my tips for you stylists out there (and thanks for listening):

-- Thoroughly examine the perimeter of the hair to see how much strength is there.
-This is one of the most important areas on a thinning woman’s hair and must be approached with caution.
+Thoroughly examine the perimeter of the hair to see how much strength is there.
+This is one of the most important areas for women with thinning hair and must be approached with caution.

 IF you cannot rise to the task, please send them to another hairdresser who has the language, experience and tools needed to serve them well.
 There's never any shame in doing the right thing.
 I have thinning hair and I am a great hairdresser.